JamesLoyd/carharttjimmy.github.io/README.md

 ## A little about me
 I am a math major completing my senior year at UNCC.
 And, I like to program.
+I also have indepth experience in the Agile way of writing software and scrum based development groups.
+I was able to give clear, detailed, and concise updates on my efforts as a fellow developer.

 ## Programming Languages (in order of expertise)
 * C#